Quickscribe Services Ltd.

 Mandatory Vaccinations (Local Governments)

 Several local governments have asked if they can refuse service or access to members of the public who are not vaccinated for COVID-19.
 As employers, local government administrators have also asked whether they can require employees to be vaccinated or implement a mandatory vaccination policy.
 As always, the answer is "it's complicated" and "it depends".
 As a local government employer, the answer may be even more complicated given that governments are subject to the Canadian Charter of Rights and Freedoms.
-Legal Context: In Canada, policies requiring vaccination as a condition of service or employment must comply with employment and labour law, human rights codes and the Charter.
+In Canada, policies requiring vaccination as a condition of service or employment must comply with employment and labour law, human rights codes and the Charter.
 Read the Lidstone & Company bulletin published by Andrew Carricato.

 Vancouver Pushes Plastic Bag Ban, Disposable Cup Fee to 2022